bjcarleton/theme-academic-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an Associate Research Analyst with CNA's Center for Justice Research and Innovation and a PhD student in the Department of Criminology, Law and Society at George Mason University.
+Ben is an Associate Research Analyst with CNA's Center for Justice Research and Innovation and a PhD student in the Department of Criminology, Law and Society at George Mason University.
+He also serves as a Graduate Research Assistant for the Center for Evidence-Based Crime Policy.
 {style="text-align: justify;"}